J M Barrie - the Author of Peter Pan and Wendy

 James Matthew Barrie, better known as J M Barrie, was once described by a family friend as a complete innocent human being.
-That friend went on to say that the novelist and playwright’s innocence was how he was able to write his most famous work, Peter Pan.
+That friend went on to say that the novelist and playwright’s innocence was how he was able to write his most famous work, Peter Pan and Wendy.

 By all accounts, J M Barrie was also a perfect gentleman, and he was even made a baronet by King George V in 1913.
 However, his childhood was one filled with boyish adventures, some of which even provided inspiration for elements of the adult and children’s books he wrote later in life.
 Let’s find out a bit more about him.